hyperledger/aries-rfcs/features/0586-sign-attachment/README.md

 ### Signature Request

 This message represents a request from a "coordinator" to a "signer" to provide a signature for the attachment(s) included in the request.
-The request will indicate the attached message type as well as the requested signature type, and "goal codes" will be included to indicate the "goal" of the coordinator, and stated goal of the signer.
+The request will indicate the attached message type as well as the requested signature type, and "goal codes" will be included to indicate the stated goal of the coordinator, and suggested goal of the signer.

 The message attachment will follow the structure defined in Aries RFC 0017 and *may* be signed (using a JWS signature, outside of the attachment itself).